The Oblate Program

 9. Attendance at the annual weekend Oblate retreat

-The annual Oblate retreat provides time away for inspiration and focused community building.
+The annual Oblate retreat provides time away for inspiration and community building.
 Typically, the retreat will begin on a Friday evening and conclude by 5:00 pm Saturday.
-Oblates coming from out of town are encouraged to stay for the Sunday worship service and enjoy fellowship with the entire Church community.

 We give freely and receive joyfully.
-Tithing is an expression of valuation and gratitude for the spiritual sources which feed us.
+Tithing is an expression of valuation, gratitude and reciprocal maintenance for the spiritual sources which feed us.
 Tithing is also a spiritual practice between each of us and God.
 The practice of tithing brings God into our relationship with money, and through it we acknowledge in faith that God is the true source of our supply.
 Historically, tithing means contributing 10% of one’s income.